julien-maurel/jQuery-Storage-API/README.md

     storage.isSet(['foo','foo7']) // Check if storage.foo and storage.foo7 exist (false)

 ### `remove()`
-Delete an item from a storage
+Delete an item from a storage.
+If last argument is an array (can be preceded by other arguments to parse storage), remove() remove value of storage for each item of this array.

     storage.remove('foo') // Delete storage.foo
     storage.remove('foo','foo2','foo3'...) // Delete storage.foo.foo2.foo3...